mr-stringer/azrp/README.md

 * Premium SSD storage
 * Premium SSD Storage V2

-The helpers are very easy to use and each return a specific type.
+The helpers are easy to use and each return a specific type.
 The below example shows how a pricing information for an Azure Virtual Machines can be obtained and used.